Johnny Hartman Square

 His career jumped in 1963 when he recorded with avant-garde saxophonist John Coltrane.
 The unlikely collaboration between Hartman’s more traditional vocal serenade and Coltrane’s far-reaching melodies was a huge success.
 Between 1947 and 1961 Hartman recorded eight albums, but his 1963 recording John Coltrane & Johnny Hartman was considered one of his greatest.
 The recording established Hartman as a jazz singer, despite his classical training and broad repertoire.

 Hartman continued to record to the end of his life.
 In 1981, he was nominated for a Grammy for his album Once in Every Life.
-His last album, This One’s for Tedi, was dedicated to his wife Theodora, who lived on after Hartman in this West Harlem neighborhood until her passing.
+His last album, This One’s for Tedi, was dedicated to his wife Theodora.

-The gnarled Black Locust (Robinia pseudocacia) trees that adorn Johnny Hartman Plaza were planted in the early years of Robert Moses’ tenure as parks commissioner, in the mid 1930s.
-The native species ranges from Pennsylvania, southward into Georgia and westward into southern Illinois.
+The gnarled Black Locust trees that adorn Johnny Hartman Plaza were planted in the early years of Robert Moses’ tenure as parks commissioner, in the mid-1930s.
 The Black Locust is widely admired for its fragrant and beautiful flowers and is one of the most commonly planted ornamental trees in Europe and America.
-In addition, it is valued for its hard durable timber, once used by Native American tribes in the construction of bows and later the preferred material for the manufacture of ‘treenails’ or pins used to fasten planks to the ribs of ships.

-Parks, community resident groups, the Hamilton Heights West Harlem Community Preservation Organization, and the West Harlem Art Fund have all continuously worked to maintain and beautify Johnny Hartman Plaza.
+NYC Parks, community resident groups, and the Hamilton Heights West Harlem Community Preservation Organization continue to maintain and beautify Johnny Hartman Plaza.